learn-tdd-in/learntdd.in/react/index.md

 {% include tutorial-intro.md %}

 To see how TDD works in React, let's walk through a simple real-world example of building a feature.
-We'll be using React 16.6, [Create React App 2.0](https://github.com/facebook/create-react-app), and [Cypress][cypress] for end-to-end and component tests.
+We'll be using React 16.8 via [Create React App](https://github.com/facebook/create-react-app).
+We'll implement end-to-end tests with [Cypress][cypress] and component tests with [Jest][jest] and [react-testing-library][react-testing-library].
 You can also follow along in the [Git repo](https://github.com/learn-tdd-in/react) that shows the process step-by-step.
 This tutorial assumes you have some [familiarity with React][react] and with [automated testing concepts](/learn-tdd/concepts).

 You can also watch a [conference talk](https://vimeo.com/298277470) version of this tutorial.